Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

-We estimate the bending rigidity $k_c$ by using a linear regression in $\log$ space.
-In particular, we use the estimator
+For spherical geometries in the basis expansion of Section \ref{sec:surface_representation}, the mean is zero $\langle a_{\ell m} \rangle = 0$ for $\ell \neq 0$. {The bending rigidity $k_c$ is estimated by using a linear regression in $\log$-space with the estimator}

-where $b = \log{(2 r_0^2/\beta k_c)}$ and $m = 1$.
-In practice, we estimate an effective bending rigidity $k_c'$ from Eq.~\ref{effective_rigidity_and_radius_KC}.
-We show in Section~\ref{sec:size_dep_Helfrich} that the empirical data exhibits the expected logarithmic scaling with fit values of $K$ and $C$ when varying the vesicle size $r_0$.
+The $b = \log{(2 r_0^2/\beta k_c)}$ and $m = 1$.
+In practice, the effective bending rigidity $k_c'$ is estimated from equation~\refp{effective_rigidity_and_radius_KC}. {In Section~\ref{sec:size_dep_Helfrich}, we showed that the empirical data exhibits the expected logarithmic scaling for the parameter values of $K$ and $C$ obtained from fitting simulations varying the vesicle size $r_0$.}